Ontario

 Sorochan v Sorochan - During a 42-year common law relationship, woman performed all of the domestic duties, raised the 6 children, and worked long hours on the farm.
 The Supreme Court of Canada decided that man was unjustly enriched.
 The court imposed a constructive trust effective the date of separation on 1/3 of the farm, plus awarded a money payment that brought the total value of the award to almost half the value of the farm.
 Full Text.

-Peter v Beblow - During a 12-year common law relationship, woman raised children from her previous relationship and from man’s previous relationship.
+Peter v Beblow – During a 12-year common law relationship, woman raised children from her previous relationship and from man’s previous relationship.
 After the first year, she worked outside the home, contributing financially, although never as much as man.
 She also worked in and around the house, improving it, and gardening.
 The Supreme Court of Canada found that the man had been unjustly enriched.
-It calculated the appropriate compensation on the basis of what the man would have had to pay a housekeeper, less the benefit the woman received from the accommodation.
-As the man did not have sufficient funds to pay this, woman was awarded a constructive trust interest in the entire matrimonial home effective on the date of separation.
-Full Text.

 Related Articles On Common Law Property Division